mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 Fortunately all BigQuery jobs are reported in the BigQuery [information schema](https://cloud.google.com/bigquery/docs/information-schema-jobs).
 In the information schema you can find the query expression and "total_bytes_billed" column with billed bytes.
 As long as cost per TiB is well [known](https://cloud.google.com/bigquery/pricing#on_demand_pricing), the final cost of the query may be estimated.
-Instead of labeling every single query it is easier to prepare the estimated costs report based on queries found in the information schema.
+Instead of labeling every single query it's easier to prepare the estimated costs report based on queries found in the information schema.

 ![BigQuery jobs dashboard](/assets/images/2022-04-02-gcp-finops/bigquery-jobs.webp)